Amsterdam/design-system/packages/css/src/components/aspect-ratio/README.md

 ## Guidelines

-- Use this component to constrain images, videos and other elements to one of the available aspect ratios.
+- Use this CSS class to constrain images, videos and other elements to one of the available aspect ratios.